 Prior to her work with Root Change, Alexis served as promotions director for California Newsreel, a social justice documentary distributor, where she led marketing for their globalization film collection.
 With Mann Deshi Bank and Foundation in Maharashtra, India Alexis designed and managed a pilot project aimed at growing the businesses of rural women entrepreneurs.
 As a consultant with ZOA Refugee Care in South Sudan, Alexis provided strategic planning and capacity building support for the microenterprise component of ZOA's food security program.

 Alexis holds a B.A. in Anthropology from Skidmore College and a M.S. in Development Management from the School of International Service at American University.

-Nate has a BA in Sociology and Anthropology with a concentration in Educational Studies from Carleton College.
-He is currently working on a Peace Corps Masters International program in Public Administration with a focus on Development Systems at the Monterey Institute of International Studies.
-Nate is fluent in Spanish and conversant in French; he will begin his Peace Corps service in May, 2013.
+Nate holds a BA in Sociology and Anthropology with a concentration in Educational Studies from Carleton College.
+He has an MPA with a focus in Development Systems from the Middlebury Institute of International Studies at Monterey.
+He is professionally fluent in Spanish and French.

 Senior Fellow for Capacity Development